ObaidUr-Rahmaan/kin-io/README.md

-# kin-io
+# kin-io - Cherish memories with your kin

-Full stack, social media application using React, Firebase, Redux, Express, and Material-UI.
+Full stack social media application using React, Firebase, Redux, Express, and Material-UI.

 Implemented backend REST API server with Node.js and Express and cloud functions on Firebase